EastfordCommunicator/website/articles/34/9/planning-survey-results.md

+---
-HEAD: Planning Commission releases results from POCD survey
+title: Planning Commission Releases Results from POCD Survey
+author: Adam Minor
+---

-JUMP HEAD: Survey results reveal opinions on several big picture topics
+*Survey results reveal opinions on several big picture topics*

-BY ADAM MINOR

-MANAGING EDITOR

 EASTFORD --- Over the past few months, the Planning Commission has been hard at work collecting input from town residents about what they want